danielerapati/2years-oncall/PITCHME.md

 </div>

 Note:
-the next step is moving from gathering information only during failures to a continuous flow of metrics and statistics:
+the next step is moving from gathering information only during failures to collecting metrics and statistics all the time.
 From technical information like how many jobs run, how long did they take, how much cpu, ram and disk, how much data moved, how much disk space left to more high level information like how many pages